Common issues with Windows Group Policy

 - Block Inheritance or enforced links that change precedence unexpectedly.

-Step-by-step verification
+Step-by-step verification:

 - In GPMC, select the GPO and view Scope > Security Filtering.
 Confirm that the required user or computer groups are present.